flempriere/BeginToCodeWithPython/01_ProgrammingFundamentals/05_MakingDecisions/Chapter_05.md

 >          print("IT IS TIME TO GET UP")
 >          print("The early bird gets the worm...")
 >     ```
 >
+>         IT IS TIME TO GET UP
+>         The early bird gets the worm...
+>
 >     - Most programmers and even text editors will automatically
 >       convert one style of indentation to the other (commonly tabs to